Yoddha (1992 film)

 The original songs and background score were composed by A. R. Rahman.
 Santosh Sivan was the cinematographer and A. Sreekar Prasad edited the film.
 Saga Films produced and distributed the film.
 Yoddha was released in India on 3 September 1992.
-It was later dubbed and released in other regional Indian languages—Dharam Yoddha (1993) in Hindi, Ashokan (1993) in Tamil, and Yoddha (1995) in Telugu.
+The film was inspired from the Hollywood films, The Golden Child and Blind Fury.
+It was later dubbed and released in other regional Indian languages—Dharam Yoddha (1997) in Hindi, Ashokan (1993) in Tamil, and Yoddha (1993) in Telugu.
 The film won four Kerala State Film Awards for Best Child Artist (Lama), Best Editor (Prasad), Best Sound Recordist (Arun K. Bose), and Best Male Singer (M. G. Sreekumar).